 The 2022 cornerback class was excellent, but could the 2023 NFL Draft CB class be even better?
-The 2023 group has a level of depth that’s nearly unmatched, and on our board, one prospect may be emerging as the blue-chip talent we’ve been waiting for.
+The 2023 group has a level of overall depth that’s nearly unmatched, but the top of the class is flush with future starters and potential impact players.

 Top 10 CBs in the 2023 NFL Draft

 Longer cornerbacks are back in style with the emergence of rookies Tariq Woolen and Ahmad “Sauce” Gardner in 2022.
-Though he’s not quite at that level as a prospect, Julius Brents could be the latest size outlier to become an early NFL starter.
+Though he’s not quite at that level as a prospect, Julius Brents could be the latest size outlier to become an early NFL starter, after logging four interceptions and four PBUs in 2022.

-An Iowa transfer who notched four interceptions and four PBUs in 2022, Brents has an overwhelming wingspan and near-34″ arms at 6’4″, 202 pounds.
-He’s a rare CB with his reach, but he’s also surprisingly agile and twitchy, and he’s an incredibly proactive, aggressive run support defender as well.
+An Iowa transfer, Brents has an overwhelming wingspan, with 34″ arms at 6’3″, 202 pounds.
+He’s a rare CB with his reach, but he’s also surprisingly agile, explosive, and twitchy — as evidenced by his 9.99 Relative Athletic Score (RAS) — and he’s an incredibly proactive, aggressive run support defender as well.

 Emmanuel Forbes closed out his career as the all-time CFB leader in pick-sixes, an accomplishment that’s fittingly emblematic of his natural playmaking ability.
 On the boundary, that’s the kind of momentum-changing impact he can bring to the NFL.

-Cam Smith comes from the same school as former Carolina Panthers first-round pick Jaycee Horn, who’s embarking on a Pro Bowl-worthy campaign this season.
-To be clear, Smith isn’t anywhere near the prospect Horn was — but he could go on to be a solid pro in his own right.
+Cam Smith comes from the same school as former Carolina Panthers first-round pick Jaycee Horn, who was a Pro Bowl-worthy competitor in 2022.
+To be clear, Smith isn’t anywhere near the prospect Horn was — but he could go on to be a productive pro in his own right.

 Smith is solid across the board, with all the requisite tools — explosiveness, fluidity, disciplined technique, physicality, and ball skills — to be a sturdy cover man.
 And he’s a gnarly competitor in run support as well, with the versatility to play the slot or the boundary.

-With his size-athleticism combination, Kelee Ringo likely isn’t sniffing the second round.
-While it’s never a good idea to speak in absolutes as a draft analyst, Ringo’s traits are exactly what teams bank on in Round 1 — and often within the top-16 picks.
+With his size-athleticism combination, Kelee Ringo might not sniff the second round.
+While it’s never a good idea to speak in absolutes as a draft analyst, Ringo’s traits are exactly what teams bank on in Round 1.
+It’s not often you see a 6’2″, 207-pound CB with 4.36 speed.

 Ringo still has moments of inconsistency with his technique and ball tracking at times, and at his weight, he isn’t always seamless on transitions.
 But he offers more than enough fluidity and foot speed and has the explosiveness, speed, and length to lock down receivers in all thirds.